Azure/azure-iot-sdk-c/doc/devbox_setup.md

 # Prepare your development environment

 This document describes how to prepare your development environment to use the **Microsoft Azure IoT device SDK for C**.
 It describes preparing a development environment in Windows using Visual Studio and in Linux.
+These steps are also required for building a **Digital Twin Device**.

 - [Set up a Windows development environment](#windows)
 - [Set up a Linux development environment](#linux)